-The E-Class is Mercedes-Benz’s mainstream midsize offering, a luxurious model available as a 4-door sedan, a station wagon, a 2-door coupe and an open-top cabriolet.
+The E-Class is Mercedes-Benz’s well-established and highly regarded midsize offering, a luxurious model available as a 4-door sedan, a station wagon, a 2-door coupe and an open-top cabriolet.
 For 2021, each of these models has been majorly updated.

-What’s more, the former E-Class station wagon is now called the All-Terrain.
-It’s a new all-wheel-drive wagon designed to look a bit like an SUV.
+Also noteworthy this year is the former E-Class station wagon is now called the All-Terrain.
+It’s a new all-wheel-drive wagon with a rugged design.
 Rounding out the E-Class offerings for 2021 are the potent AMG E53 models (sedan, coupe, cabrio), which are powered by an upgraded version of the inline-6 with 429 horsepower.

 What’s New for 2021?

 The All-Terrain model – essentially an all-wheel-drive (AWD) E-Class wagon with some SUV styling elements – is new for 2021.
-It’s the only E-Class wagon available in the U.S. for 2021, and it’s powered exclusively by the smooth inline-6.
 In addition to air suspension, the All-Terrain has a pair of offroad-specific driving modes.
+A more traditional looking E-Class wagon remains, but only as the high-performance, $112,000-plus Mercedes-AMG E 63 S variant.

-About the AMG E-Class offerings: Last year’s twin-turbo V8-powered E63 sedan and wagon are discontinued.
-What remains are the fresh new E53 models (sedan, coupe cabrio) that pack a potent 429-horsepower punch.
+The fresh new E 53 models (available as a sedan, coupe cabrio) pack a potent 429-horsepower punch.
 Their 3.0-liter inline-6 engine, interestingly, has an electric water pump and an auxiliary electric compressor (a supercharger) to provide an immediate boost while the turbo spools to provide boost later.
 The integrated 48-volt mild hybrid system, for the record, adds 21 horsepower and 184 lb-ft of torque.

 In other E-Class news for 2021, Mercedes has continued to improve its “Hey, Mercedes” vehicle user interface, and three new metallic colors have been added: Graphite Gray, Mojave Silver, and Cirrus Silver.
 See the 2021 Mercedes-Benz E-Class models for sale near you